WongMan58/WongMan58/README.md

 # Who am I?

-Hi everyone!
-I'm Wongman58, a github user.
-I love making useless software and games
+Hi everyone! this is WongMan58.
+I've being coding around for 4 years, and I enjoy making somewhat useless software and creating also somewhat useless games to best I can.

 # Programming languages I use